The death of a Sri Lankan Tamil refugee in Papua New Guinea is the sixth fatality on Manus Island in four years.

 The body of Iranian refugee Hamed Shamshiripour was found near refugee accommodation in early August.

-The death comes as more than 50 refugees last week left Manus Island and Nauru for a new life in the US.
+Meanwhile, more than 50 refugees last week left Manus Island and Nauru for a new life in the US.

 More are expected to follow in coming months.